tuckman forming storming norming performing model

 norming - stage 3

-Agreement and consensus is largely forms among team, who respond well to facilitation by leader.
+Agreement and consensus largely forms among the team, who respond well to facilitation by leader.
 Roles and responsibilities are clear and accepted.
 Big decisions are made by group agreement.
 Smaller decisions may be delegated to individuals or small teams within group.
 Commitment and unity is strong.
 The team may engage in fun and social activities.
 The team discusses and develops its processes and working style.
 There is general respect for the leader and some of leadership is more shared by the team.
 Leader facilitates and enables (similar to the Situational Leadership® 'Participating' mode).

 performing - stage 4

 The team is more strategically aware; the team knows clearly why it is doing what it is doing.
 The team has a shared vision and is able to stand on its own feet with no interference or participation from the leader.
 There is a focus on over-achieving goals, and the team makes most of the decisions against criteria agreed with the leader.
 The team has a high degree of autonomy.
-Disagreements occur but now they are resolved within the team positively and necessary changes to processes and structure are made by the team.
-The team is able to work towards achieving the goal, and also to attend to relationship, style and process issues along the way. team members look after each other.
+Disagreements occur but now they are resolved within the team positively, and necessary changes to processes and structure are made by the team.
+The team is able to work towards achieving the goal, and also to attend to relationship, style and process issues along the way.
+Team members look after each other.
 The team requires delegated tasks and projects from the leader.
 The team does not need to be instructed or assisted.
 Team members might ask for assistance from the leader with personal and interpersonal development.
 Leader delegates and oversees (similar to the Situational Leadership® 'Delegating' mode).

 tuckman's forming storming norming performing model